samuel-nwankwo/profile-editor/README.md

 2. After you download the zip file if it is not already unzipped use a command like [unzip ~/Downloads/flutter_macos_2.0.2-stable.zip].
-3. Next you will have to move the unzipped the flutter to your desired directory with a command like [mv scource/path destination/path.]
+3. Next you will have to move the unzipped the flutter to your desired directory with a command like [mv scource/path destination/path].
 4. Then you will need to add flutter to your path.
 For this step you will need sudo privileges. enter the command [sudo nano /etc/path] to add the path for example you would add [Users/myuser/development/flutter/bin] press control + x to exit then the press y when asked to save and press enter.
-5. Next run the command [flutter doctor] from any directory to set up the sdk
+5. Next run the command [flutter doctor] from any directory to set up the sdk.

 #### Java